jane-h-green/real-estate-valuation-to-sale-ratio/README.md

-# Real Estate Valuation versus Actual Sale's Price
+# Real Estate Valuation versus Actual Sale Price

 Exploring the factors that impact the assessed versus actual sale price of a real estate property.